BZoennchen/ct-book/_sources/chapters/01-3/4-future.md

 >So the number of continuous parameters describing the state of such a useful quantum computer at any given moment must be... about $10^{300}$...
 Could we ever learn to control the more than $10^{300}$ continuously variable parameters defining the quantum state of such a system?
 My answer is simple.
 No, never. --  Mikhail Dyakonov

+Zugleich wird dieser von seinen Kolleg\*innen kritisiert.
+Er mache falsche oder fehlgeleitete Aussagen.
+In einem Artikel *The Case Against ‘The Case Against Quantum Computing’* reagiert Ben Criger (damals Postdoc der *TU Delft*) mit aufklärerischen Mitteln und erklärt zugleich weshalb die Kritik soviel Anklang findet:

+>We lament the lack of well-founded criticism, but how often, and how loudly, do we lament the abundance of unfounded optimism?
+Are these two things not equally dangerous to the progress of science?
+We’re the people best able to criticise quantum computing, is it then our responsibility to do so? -- Ben Criger

+Die haltlose, da fehlerhafte Kritik, findet ihren Anklang da sie auf haltlosen Optimismus prallt.
 Ob Quantencomputer auf spezielle aber interessante Probleme angewendet werden können oder ob sie darüber hinaus auch für generelle Zwecke ihre Anwendung finden, bleibt abzuwarten.
+Wir dürfen hoffen, mehr aber **noch** nicht.